 What Can I Expect From an Online Bachelor's in Project Management Program?

 Project management combines business knowledge, leadership skills, and technical expertise.
-From the first discussions of project scope through project closing, project managers serve as the go-to expert on a project for a company.
+Project managers serve as the go-to experts on a project for a company, from the first discussions of project scope through project closing.

 Project managers need good communication skills, organization capabilities, and critical thinking abilities.
 These professionals must maintain a high-level understanding of the project and pay attention to details others may overlook.

 A bachelor's in project management can help you develop essential project management skills and learn to use industry software.
-Most bachelor's degrees require 120 credits and take four years to complete, with about 60 credits focused on business and project management.
+Most bachelor's degree programs require students to complete 120 credits and take four years to finish, with about 60 credits focused on business and project management.